-Income tax is a tax imposed by government on the income of an individual in every financial year.
-To calculate your income, all the income sources like salary, business income, rent, dividends etc are considered.
+Income tax is a tax imposed by the government on the income of an individual in every financial year.
+To calculate your income, all the income sources like salary, business income, rent, dividends, etc are considered.
 Every citizen of the nation or even a non-residential individual also has to pay this tax to the government if he is earning any income in India.

-The govt of any country has various kind of expenses like paying pension to govt employees, building roads and infrastructure, start various schemes for the citizens benefit etc etc. For all this, they need money and income tax is one of the ways for the govt to earn the money.
+The govt of any country has various kinds of expenses like paying pension to govt employees, building roads and infrastructure, start various schemes for the citizens benefit etc etc. For all this, they need money and income tax is one of the ways for the govt to earn the money.

 The same money eventually is used to run the nation and its development.
-So when we pay the income tax, we get back various facilities like roads, public parks and poor people also get various free services in health and education.
+So when we pay the income tax, we get back various facilities like roads, public parks, and poor people also get various free services in health and education.

 Calculating income tax is a little detailed, but simple procedure and it depends on 2 basic factors.

 Let’s see the first factor i.e. taxable income.

 Tax is paid on “Taxable Income” and not your full income.
 There is something called “Exemptions” and “Deductions” which are reduced from your income to arrive at “Taxable Income”.
 Formula to calculate taxable income is given below:

 Gross income is your total earning.
 It is the entire amount of your income without any deduction or exemptions.
 Gross income is not only your salaried income.
 It is the income you earn from all your earning sources.

 For example: In one month, If you earn Rs.50,000 as salary, Rs 25,000 from your house rent and Rs.20,000 from your other business.

 Then your gross monthly income will be : 50,000 + 25,000 + 20,000 = Rs.
 95,000